Austin Kendall: 2020

 Kendall came into the 2020 season competing with fellow quarterback transfer Jarret Doege.
 Doege eventually won the starting position, and Kendall was demoted to the backup position.
 He saw little playing time throughout the season, and did not see significant playing time until the 2020 Liberty Bowl against Army.
 He would lead the Mountaineers to a 24–21 comeback victory over the Black Knights.

 Louisiana Tech

 Kendall transferred to Louisiana Tech for the 2021 season.
 He won the starting position.
 In his debut, Kendall went 20-for-36 on pass attempts, threw for 269 yards, 2 touchdowns, and 1 interception in the 35–34 loss to Mississippi State.
-He won his first game with the Bulldogs in a 45–42 win over SE Louisiana.
+He won his first game with the Bulldogs in a 45–42 win over Southeastern Louisiana.
 However, Kendall struggled with inconsistency, and was replaced as starter during the season.
 He had a 2–7 record as starter in his first year with Louisiana Tech.